 - You think your child needs to be seen

-- Sacs of clear fluid (blisters) on whites of eyes or inner lids
+- Sacs of clear fluid blisters on whites of eyes

-- Discharge on eyelids that's not cleared after taking allergy medicines for 2 days
+- Discharge on eyelids that does not go away with allergy medicines

 - You have other questions or concerns